Senate takes up tax reform: Here's what the plan looks like

 Alternative minimum tax

 The alternative minimum tax would disappear under both the House and Senate’s plans.
 The tax is meant to offset benefits a person with a high income could receive.
-It also ensures taxpayers pay a minimum of tax, according to the Internal Revenue Service.
+It also ensures taxpayers pay a minimum of tax, according to the IRS.

 About 5 million households a year are targeted with the alternative minimum tax, NPR reported.
 Over the years, it has not been adjusted for inflation and has hit more households than originally intended, tax experts have said.